mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 Focusing on the dependencies of the hook - the array `[handleScroll]` - we realize that the hook only runs when the function `handleScroll` changes.
 This dependency was automatically added by the [linter](https://www.npmjs.com/package/eslint-plugin-react-hooks) because we are using `handleScroll` inside the hook.

 In practice, we know the function `handleScroll` never changes when our component re-renders.
-This means that our hook really only runs once.
+This means that our hook only runs once.
 On the first render we display the loading indicator so there is no div to attach the scroll listener to.
 Once the data from the server has been fetched our component re-renders, and we render the div.
 However, our hook never runs again so it never attaches the scroll listener.

 ### The fragile fix